Kix (band): Reunion and disbandment (2003–2023)

+Musical style and influences

+Kix performs glam metal music.
+Jeff Mezydlo of Yardbarker stated that Kix was "not full-on big hair and lipstick" compared to other glam metal bands of their era.
+Their music has drawn comparisons to Aerosmith.
+AllMusic said the band's music "sounded like a constant party" and that it was "was seen as wimpy by most metal fans" around the time it was released.
+The site called it "good-time metal".

+Lyrical themes explored in the band's songs include but are not limited to suicide.

 Side projects

-In 2018, bassist Mark Schenker and drummer Vince Tricarico formed the Rush tribute band Sun Dogs handling lead vocals, bass, keyboards, and bass pedals.
+In 2018, bassist Mark Schenker and drummer Vince Tricarico formed the Rush tribute band Sun Dogs.
+Schenker handled lead vocals, bass, keyboards, and bass pedals.

 In popular culture

 The 2017 horror comedy Dead Ant covers songs by Kix, presented as songs by Sonic Grave, a fictional has-been glam metal band.